BEGINNER LEVEL COURSES

 Safety Management I

-Monday, September 18 – Wednesday, September 20 | Beginner | 2.1 CEUs
+Monday, February 12 – Wednesday, February 14 | Beginner | 2.1 CEUs

 Occupational safety and health (OSH) processes have fundamental elements and conditions required by regulatory agencies.
 Develop a foundational understanding of these elements and examine techniques for creating an effective safety management system.
 Build on or confirm the current conditions of your OSH process to create a road map for an effective safety management system.
 This course is the first in a three-course series for obtaining ASSP’s Safety Management Certificate.

-Learning Objectives:- Apply proven techniques to establish accountability for safety efforts
+- Apply proven techniques to establish accountability for safety efforts

 - Identify the elements of a safety management system and discuss strategies for implementing them